Enalean/tuleap/plugins/tracker/scripts/lib/rich-text-editor/README.md

 const locale = "en_US"; // Retrieve the locale somehow

-// If you want to have the format selector with the editor, use: const factory = RichTextEditorFactory.forFlamingParrotWithFormatSelector(document, locale);
+// If you want to create the format selector, use: const factory = RichTextEditorFactory.forFlamingParrotWithFormatSelector(
+    document,
+    locale
+);
-// Or if the format selector is created by other means, use: const factory = RichTextEditorFactory.forFlamingParrotWithExistingFormatSelector(document, locale);
+// Or if the format selector (and the Preview and Help buttons)
+// are created by other means, use: const factory = RichTextEditorFactory.forFlamingParrotWithExistingFormatSelector(
+    document,
+    locale
+);
-// Or for burning parrot, when the format selector is created by other means, use: const default_format = "commonmark"; // Retrieve the default format somehow const factory = RichTextEditorFactory.forBurningParrotWithExistingFormatSelector(document, locale, default_format);
+// Or for burning parrot, when the format selector (and the Preview and Help buttons)
+// are created by other means, use: const default_format = "commonmark"; // Retrieve the default format somehow const factory = RichTextEditorFactory.forBurningParrotWithExistingFormatSelector(
+    document,
+    locale,
+    default_format
+);

 options: RichTextEditorOptions = {
     format_selectbox_id: "format_id", // html "id" attribute for the Format selectbox